 - It takes, on average, 348 follow-up calls to the news desk of a TV affiliate before the media alert you sent them is entered into their daybook, despite the assurances you received in the previous 347 calls.

 - No matter how detailed your pitch is over the phone, the journalists who are ultimately assigned to cover your event will have likely been briefed on it in less than 30 seconds.
 Treat them as a tabula rasa and assume they have little background on your event or client.

 - Sister stations share news content like never before.
 If a TV news affiliate in the host city covers your event with an angle relevant to another market, ask if they’ll share that footage with their fellow affiliate.

 - Expectations of coverage should be adjusted based on the news landscape of the day.
-The second day of this year’s Dr Pepper SONIC Games, for example, fell on the anniversary of the September 11 terrorist attacks.
-Newsrooms with an already thinned number of reporters and camera crews adopt an all-hands-on-deck for big news days like 9/11.
+The second day of this year’s Dr Pepper Sonic Games, for example, fell on the anniversary of the September 11 terrorist attacks.
+Newsrooms with an already thinned staff adopt an all-hands-on-deck for big news days like this.